Cray-HPE/docs-csm/operations/kubernetes/Manage_Sealed_Secrets.md

 ### Prevent Regeneration of Tracked Sealed Secrets

+Before performing the task to generate or regenerate sealed secrets, administrators are able to prevent existing tracked sealed secrets from being regenerated.

-In order to prevent tracked sealed secrets from being regenerated, they **MUST BE REMOVED** from the `spec.kubernetes.tracked_sealed_secrets` list in the customizations.yaml file prior to executing the "Generate Sealed Secrets" section of the [Prepare Site Init](../../install/prepare_site_init.md) procedure.
+To prevent regeneration, sealed secrets **MUST BE REMOVED** from the `spec.kubernetes.tracked_sealed_secrets` list in the customizations.yaml file prior to executing the "Generate Sealed Secrets" section of the [Prepare Site Init](../../install/prepare_site_init.md) procedure.

 To retain the REDS/MEDS/RTS credentials: